toobad000/AI-Assisted-Network-Troubleshooter/README.md

 #### 3. Topology-Aware Fix Selection via the Knowledge Base

 Most routing problems are not black and white.
 A dropped OSPF neighbor could be caused by a timer mismatch, an area ID conflict, a passive interface, a duplicate router ID, or an authentication issue.
-The correct fix depends entirely on the topology context — whether a stub should exist in that location, which area a given interface belongs to, what the expected router ID is for that device.
+The correct fix depends entirely on the topology context: whether a stub should exist in that location, which area a given interface belongs to, what the expected router ID is for that device.

 To handle this, the system maintains a configuration versioning system (`config_manager.py`) that stores a known-good stable baseline for every device.
 When a problem is detected, the current configuration is compared against this baseline to extract the expected values and inform the fix.